tonioloewald/bindinator.js/docs/angular.md

 # Angular vs. b8r

-A lot of the coders I've shown `b8r` to say something like "it looks a lot like Angular" (which I think they often [intend as an insult](http://codeofrob.com/entries/you-have-ruined-javascript.html)).
+A lot of the coders I've shown `b8r` say something like "it looks a lot like Angular" (which I think they often [intend as an insult](http://codeofrob.com/entries/you-have-ruined-javascript.html)).
 While `b8r` may bear some superficial similarity to `Angular` in that it uses HTML "properties" to bind your `model` to the DOM, that's almost entirely coincidental,